JialingYu/AI-for-Trading/Neural network/readme.md

 [A notebook of inference and validation of the trained neural network and solving overfitting using dropout]

 [A notebook of saving and loading the model]

+## Recurrent Neural network
+Different from traditional feedforward neural network(NN), which information only goes in one direction, reccurent neural network(RNN) has a loop which allows information to preceed so that we can use past information for present task.
+However, it turns out that standard reccurent neural network is only able to use the recent past information, i.e., it is only able to remember short term information.
+To address this isseue, we use a special kind of reccurent neural network--LSTM(long short term memory) network.